Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

          p_mysql_REPL_INFO="172.30.222.193|mysqld-bin.000002|106"

 You'll notice toward the end, the ``p_mysql_REPL_INFO`` attribute (the value may differ) that correspond to the master status when it has been promoted to master.
+If using pcs ``pcs config`` will show a similar output.

 --------
 Behavior